Change is not something that can be achieved by one organisation alone: we work in partnership with a range of organisations large and small.

 Public Health Kent

-We’ve just delivered an innovative film showcasing the real life impacts of the first Covid lockdown on a range of people.
+We’ve just delivered the second of our innovative films showcasing how Covid has impacted peoples lives and how their experience has changed over the past 18 months.
 The raw and emotional insights are being used to inform the Council how best to support peoples’ mental health and isolation.
-A second film is in development to explore the continued impact of further lockdowns.

 In Medway, we deliver the contract for Healthwatch Medway.
 That means we act as a voice for every Medway resident who uses NHS and social care services.
 By listening to the feedback from Medway residents we’ve enabled Personal Assistants to get free PPE.
 Learn more